 No. EAC Condition Implementation Status Compliance Status 2020 Description EAC 06 Address genetic differences exceeding beyond a pre- defined threshold (to be determined through discussion with the agencies) by implementing a translocation program.
-Initial Planning Future Requirement BC Hydro acknowledges and understands this condition.
+Ongoing In Compliance BC Hydro acknowledges and understands this condition.
 The Fish Passage Management Plan included in the EIS (Volume 2 Appendix Q) describes the approach to manage fish passage.
 Following EAC condition 6, a revised Fish Passage Management Plan, which includes updates since submission of the EIS, was prepared by QEPs and submitted prior to Project activities that may affect upstream fish passage.
 The EIS (Volume 2 Section 12) identified the river diversion phase of construction as the first Project activity that is expected to affect upstream fish passage.
-The revised Fish Passage Management Plan took into account input from Indigenous groups that has been received and taken, information on the progress of the design and construction of the temporary and permanent fish passage facilities, plans for the operation of the facilities, and a protocol to address genetic differences for small fish species.
-The plan also reference the monitoring of fish movement and fish passage that is described in the Project's Fisheries and Aquatic Habitat Monitoring and Follow-up Program.
-Progress with the EAC requirements related to Fish and Fish Habitat in 2019 helped to prepare for river diversion, which is scheduled to occur in late 2020.
-Monitoring of fish and fish habitat continued to document conditions prior to river diversion.
+BC Hydro prepared an updated revision to the Fish Passage Management Plan in November 2019, which was reviewed by regulatory agencies and Indigenous groups and finalized in June 2020.
+The revised Fish Passage Management Plan takes into account input from Indigenous groups that has been received and taken, information on the progress of the design and construction of the temporary and permanent fish passage facilities, plans for the operation of the facilities, and a protocol to address genetic differences for small fish species.
+The plan also references the monitoring of fish movement and fish passage that is described in the Project's Fisheries and Aquatic Habitat Monitoring and Follow-up Program.
+Progress with the EAC requirements related to Fish and Fish Habitat in 2020 helped to prepare for river diversion, which occurred in September 2020.
+Monitoring of fish and fish habitat continued to document conditions prior to and during river diversion.
 As well, an updated Fish Passage Management was prepared and reviewed with Indigenous groups and fisheries agencies.